Control-Oriented Deep Space Communications For Unmanned Space Exploration: Comparisons With Two Communication-Oriented Schemes

-Furthermore, we extend this closed-form solution to a more general case by substituting $n$ with $n_k^*$.
-Thus, \eqref{op1} can be applied to the case that different loops have different cycle time.
-The corresponding solution is quite accurate when the cycle time difference of different $\mathbf{SC}^3$ loops is not significant.
+In addition, when the cycle-time differences of different $\mathbf{SC}^3$ loops are not significant, \eqref{op1} can be applied to the more general case in which different $\mathbf{SC}^3$ loops have different cycle time by substituting $n$ with $n_k^*$.

-Moving forward, we derive the closed-form solutions to two communication-oriented schemes.
+Moving forward, we derive the closed-form solutions for two communication-oriented schemes.
 Using the high-SNR approximation in \eqref{f13}, (PA) and (PB) become two convex problems.
-As for (PA), if there is no stable condition \eqref{f11}, the optimal solution can be obtained using the classical water-filling method \cite[Ch 9.4]{f51}
+As for (PA), if without the stable condition \eqref{f11}, the optimal solution is given by the classical Water-Filling method \cite[Ch.
+9.4]{f51}